Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Introduction

 \section{Introduction}

-\allowdisplaybreaks In this paper, we aim to develop an efficient numerical approximation for a class of stochastic partial differential equations (SPDEs) with multiplicative noise, which take the form:
+\allowdisplaybreaks Consider a class of stochastic partial differential equations (SPDEs) with multiplicative noise, which take the form:

 Here, $X(t)$ evolves in a real Hilbert space $H$ up to a finite time $t_f$.
-In this class of equations, $A$ is a linear, typically unbounded operator on the Hilbert space $H$, while the drift term $f(t,X(t))$ and the diffusion term $B(t,X(t))$ are possibly nonlinear but assumed to be Lipschitz continuous with respect to $X(t)$.
+In this class of equations, $A$ is a linear, typically unbounded operator on the Hilbert space $H$, while the drift term $f(t,X(t))$ and the diffusion term $B(t,X(t))$ are possibly nonlinear but are assumed to be Lipschitz continuous with respect to $X(t)$.
 Examples of semi-linear SPDEs include phase-field models, the Nagumo equation, and fluid flow problems (see \cite{lord_powell_shardlow_2014} for comparison).
-In these models, the noise can represent small-scale structures arising from thermal fluctuations, which are absent in deterministic models, it can account for the variability in wave speed or stochastic forcing.
+In these models, the noise can represent small-scale structures arising from thermal fluctuations, which are absent in deterministic models, and can account for the variability in wave speed or stochastic forcing.

-SPDEs are an important class of equations because stochastic noise can enhance the underlying model, making it more realistic.
-Given their relevance in various applications, studying efficient numerical approximation methods for SPDEs is crucial.
-While these types of equations have gained increased attention in recent years, their numerical approximation still lags behind that of their deterministic counterparts.
-Our goal is to address this gap by developing a framework, which includes numerical approximations using a domain decomposition approach for Equation~\eqref{eq:SPDE}.
+Given the relevance of such stochastic models, studying efficient numerical approximation methods for SPDEs is crucial.
+Although these types of equations have gained increased attention in recent years, their numerical approximation still lags behind that of their deterministic counterparts.
+Our goal is to address this gap.
 Since stochastic equations typically exhibit lower regularity due to the presence of noise, we do not focus on high-order methods, as they are unlikely to provide significant benefits in such low-regularity settings.
-Instead, we aim to establish a theoretical foundation for an efficient numerical approximation method that can be parallelized.
+Instead, we seek to establish a theoretical foundation for an efficient numerical method that can be parallelized.